-109. Enforcement
+11. Enforcement

-This Licensing Authority will act in accordance with the relevant legislation and guidance from the Gambling Commission and adopt the principles of better regulation set out in the Regulators Compliance Code.
+This Licensing authority will act in accordance with the relevant legislation and guidance from the Gambling Commission and adopt the principles of better regulation set out in the Regulators Compliance Code.

-The purpose of this Licensing Authority's enforcement protocol is to facilitate co-operation and co-ordination between enforcement agencies in pursuance of both the Gambling Act 2005 and the Licensing Act 2003.
-A copy can be requested from Mrs. Claire Perry Assistant Licensing Manager via email at licensing@sevenoaks.gov.uk or by telephone 01732 227325.
+The purpose of this Licensing authority's enforcement protocol is to facilitate co-operation and co-ordination between enforcement agencies in pursuance of both the Gambling Act 2005 and the Licensing Act 2003.
+A copy can be requested from Sharon Bamborough, Head of the Licensing Partnership via email at licensing@sevenoaks.gov.uk or by telephone 01732 227325.

-In accordance with the Gambling Commission's Guidance for local authorities this Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as is possible.
+In accordance with the Gambling Commission's Guidance for local authorities this Licensing authority will endeavour to avoid duplication with other regulatory regimes so far as is possible.

-This Licensing Authority, as recommended by the Gambling Commission's Guidance, has adopted a risk-based inspection programme.
+This Licensing authority, as recommended by the Gambling Commission's Guidance, has adopted a risk-based inspection programme.